openml/server-api/docs/migration.md

 !!! warning "Input validation has been added to many end points"

-   There are endpoints which previously did not do any input validation.
-   These endpoints now do enforce stricter input constraints.
+    There are endpoints which previously did not validate input, but now enforce input constraints.
     Constraints for each endpoint parameter are documented in the API docs.

-# Endpoint Specific Notes
+## Endpoint Specific Notes

+!!! warning

+    As we develop the REST API, we may make more changes.
+    Notes in this section are likely _currently_ out of date, but will be updated before a production-ready release.

-## Datasets
+### Datasets

-### `GET /{dataset_id}`
+#### `GET /{dataset_id}`
  - Dataset format names are normalized to be all lower-case (`"Sparse_ARFF"` ->  `"sparse_arff"`).
  - Non-`arff` datasets will not incorrectly have a `"parquet_url"` ([openml#1189](https://github.com/openml/OpenML/issues/1189)).